Jassvine/Covid19Bot/Documentation/3-PROJECT IMPLEMENTATION.md

 Microsoft Project :

-The Milestone Chart focuses on major events that are expected to happen at specified points throughout the programme.
-It was created to provide project team, manager, and stakeholders with a quick and easy overview of project status.
+The Milestone Chart focuses on major tasks expected to happen at specified points throughout the programme.

 <img width="856" alt="image" src="https://user-images.githubusercontent.com/55356959/150521563-19f2df0b-81e3-4d74-8a56-c1a774579f2a.png">